 8 On 2 December 2003, the Government signed an agreement with the Hong Kong Mortgage Corporation Limited (HKMCL) for the sale of loans under the SCHLS and HSLS which are secured by second legal charges.
 As a result of the sale, the loan repayments received by the Housing Society less any reasonable expenses necessarily incurred in implementing the loan schemes are remitted to the HKMCL.
 The loan repayments received by the Housing Society from the unsold loans less any reasonable expenses continue to be remitted to the Government.
-The estimated remittances to the Government under the HSLS in 2018-19 and 2019-20 are \$142,000 and \$23,000 respectively.
+There is no remittance to the Government in 2021-22 and 2022-23.